Can You Compost Flour? How to Make the Process Easy

 Is flour good for a compost pile?

-• “Brown” materials: These components are rich in carbon.
+- “Brown” materials: These components are rich in carbon.
 Flour falls under this category.
-Carbon provides microorganisms and other small insects in a compost pile with energy.
-Brown matter breaks down at a slower rate.
-Other examples of brown materials include twigs, branches, unbleached paper products, and dead leaves.
+Carbon provides microorganisms and other small insects in a compost pile with energy.¹ Brown matter breaks down at a slower rate.
+Other examples of brown materials include twigs, branches (and similar yard waste), unbleached paper products such as paper bags or paper towels, and dead leaves.

-• “Green” materials: These ingredients are packed with nitrogen.
-Nitrogen provides microorganisms with the nutrition they need to reproduce, grow, and in turn, help break down organic materials.
-Examples of green materials are kitchen scraps such as fruit and vegetable peelings, coffee grounds, tea bags, and eggshells.
+- “Green” materials: This encompasses organic material that is packed with nitrogen.
+Nitrogen provides microorganisms with the nutrition they need to reproduce, grow, and in turn, help break down organic materials.¹ Examples of green materials are kitchen scraps such as fruit and vegetable peelings, coffee grounds, tea bags, eggshells, and fresh trimmings from household plants.

-• Water: Compost piles can dry out fairly quickly if there is not enough moisture present.
+- Water: Compost piles can dry out fairly quickly if there is not enough moisture present.
 The pile requires regular moisture to help with the composting process.
-Ensure your compost pile is moist, but not overly soggy.
+Ensure your compost bin is moist, but not overly soggy.

-The takeaway: Considered a brown material, flour provides a source of carbon needed to fuel and energize the microorganisms and other insects in the compost pile.
+The takeaway: Considered brown material, flour is a great compost material that provides a source of carbon needed to fuel and energize microorganisms and other insects in the compost pile.

 Tips on how to compost flour the right way